pythonanywhere/pythonanywhere_task_helpers/helpers/6-education.md

 > manually hit "refresh" if you want to see updates.

-But there's a better way to interact with your students' files -- the are directly mounted into your own files area.
+But there's a better way to interact with your students' files -- they are directly mounted into your own files area.

 In your teacher account, go back to your Bash console, or open a new one